copier-org/copier/README.md

 # Suffix that intstructs which files are to be processed by Jinja as templates
 _templates_suffix: .tmpl

-# Shell-style patterns files/folders that must not be copied.
+# gitignore-style patterns files/folders that must not be copied.
 _exclude:
   - "*.bar"
   - ".git"

-# Shell-style patterns files/folders that *must be* copied, even if
-# they are in the exclude list
-_include:
-  - "foo.bar"

-# Shell-style patterns files to skip, without asking, if they already exists
+# gitignore-style patterns files to skip, without asking, if they already exists
 # in the destination folder
 _skip_if_exists: